 As you probably know, Microsoft Excel has several functions for generating random numbers such as RAND, RANDBETWEEN and RANDARRAY.
 However, there is no guarantee that the result of any function will be duplicate free.

-Only works in the latest versions of Excel 365 that support dynamic arrays.
+Only works in Excel 365 and Excel 2021 that support dynamic arrays.

-If you have a Microsoft 365 subscription, the easiest way for you to get a list of unique random numbers is to combine 3 new dynamic array functions: SORTBY, SEQUENCE and RANDARRAY:
+If you have the latest Excel version, the easiest way for you to get a list of unique random numbers is to combine 3 new dynamic array functions: SORTBY, SEQUENCE and RANDARRAY:

 Where n is the number of random values you want to get.